 - If the higher-ranked player wins, there is no change in the players’ rankings.

 - If the game ends in a draw, the lower-ranked player takes the spot just below the higher-ranked player.
 A coach must approve draws by agreement.

 - After a ladder game is played, at least one of the players must play a ladder game against someone else before they are allowed to play each other

-The person at the top of the Knights ladder can challenge the person at the bottom of the Bishops ladder to become a Bishop.
+The person at the top of the Bishop’s ladder can challenge the person at the bottom of the Knight’s ladder to become a Knight.

-A promoted ‘Knight’ will have a “Queen” or “King” sticker on that student’s ladder ID to signify the promotion.
+A promoted ‘Bishop’ will have a “Queen” or “King” sticker on that student’s ladder ID to signify the promotion.